maciejpirog/cpp-effects/README.md

 - **Language:** C++17
 - **Handlers**: deep, one-shot, parametrised [1]

-[1] - In the library handlers are objects, so they can naturally contain any data, auxiliary functions, and additional programmer's interface, as in the `threads` example below.
+[1] - In the library handlers are objects, so they can naturally contain any data, auxiliary functions, and additional programmer's interface.

 ## Compilation